from a handpicked tutor in LIVE 1-to-1 classes

 FAQs on P(A/B) Formula

-P(A/B) Formula is the formula used to calculate the conditional probability such that we have to find the probability of event 'A' occurring when event 'B' has occurred.
-P(A/B) Formula is given as, P(A/B) = P(A∩B) / P(B), where, P(A) is probability of event A happening, P(B) is the probability of event B happening and P(A∩B) is the probability of happening of both A and B.
+The probability of A given B formula is used to calculate the conditional probability such that we have to find the probability of event 'A' occurring which happens after event 'B' has occurred.
+P(A/B) formula is given as, P(A/B) = P(A∩B) / P(B), where, P(A) is the probability of the event A, P(B) is the probability of the event B, and P(A∩B) is the probability of happening of both A and B.

 How to Find P(A∩B) using P(A/B) Formula?

-P(A∩B) can be calculated using the P(A/B) Formula as, P(A∩B) = P(A/B) × P(B), where, P(B) is the probability of event B happening and P(A∩B) is the probability of happening of both A and B.
+P(A∩B) can be calculated using the P(A/B) Formula as, P(A∩B) = P(A/B) × P(B), where, P(B) is the probability of happening of event B and P(A∩B) is the probability of A and B.

 What is ∩ Symbol in P(A∩B) Formula?

-P(A/B) Formula is given as, P(A/B) = P(A∩B) / P(B), here ∩ symbol represents the intersection of event 'A' and event 'B'.
-P(A) is probability of event A happening, P(B) is the probability of event B happening and P(A∩B) is the probability of happening of both A and B.
+The probability of A given B formula is given as, P(A/B) = P(A∩B) / P(B), here ∩ symbol represents the intersection of event 'A' and event 'B'.
+Thus, P(A∩B) represents the probability of happening of both A and B together.

 What is P(A∩B) Formula?